Marine Weather Services

 The plan for the next day was up and over Cape York Peninsular, via the Albany Passage and on to Seisia.
 Rudy spent the evening looking over that state of the tides and currents.
 Being that they can run at up to 6 knots you definitely want to go with them and after some deliberation it was decided on an early 5.30am start.

+We awoke in the wee hours and made our way slowly up the dark indistinct river arriving at the mouth just on daybreak.
+There we were met by steep rolling seas and gloomy skies.
+This only abated as we entered Albany Passage.
 It was like a veil lifting, the waters smoothed, the sun came out and the skies cleared.
 We were treated to a beautiful current assisted sail.
 Stunning rain forests hugged the water’s edge; immense orange termite mounds stood proudly atop mountain ridges, and on Albany Island solitary pearling shack stood encircled by palms on a deserted little beach.
 We passed inside York Island just meters away form the tip of Cape York, it was still early morning thus there was no one on ‘terra firma’ to cheer back at us.
 It was decided to anchor off Cape York to get a close up view of the northern most point of Australia.
 We got ashore just in time to meet up with the first of the daily visitors who pointed us in the right direction and we made our way this time on solid ground.

-around to the islands of the Torres Strait.
-Until I saw it for myself, I never
+The vista was spectacular with panoramic views down the Albany Passage sweeping around to the islands of the Torres Strait.
+Until I saw it for myself, I never appreciated just how close our northern cousins are.

 After a lovely morning, we raised the anchor and set sail.
 With the help of the currents and with only a snippet of headsail out, we were flying along on flat waters doing speeds of up to 11knots.
 We tucked inside Possession Island and reached Seisia well within a couple of hours - it was an awesome ride…